-7.30 Firms should undertake ongoing monitoring for patterns of unusual or suspicious activity to ensure that higher risk activity can be scrutinised.
+7.47 Firms should undertake ongoing monitoring for patterns of unusual or suspicious activity to ensure that higher risk activity can be scrutinised.
+A firm should ensure its employees are adequately trained to identify and report unusual business activity to the firm's nominated officer.